 Complete a carpool permit application

-- All carpoolers must complete a carpool agreement and return it to Parking and Transportation Services in the Lake Street Garage.
+- All carpoolers must complete a Carpool Agreement Form and return it to Parking and Transportation Services in the Lake Street Garage.

 - The application must have a minimum of two participants for the permit.